Projects per year

 Research interests

-Current research interests include exploring the integration of natural language processing (NLP), AI, and geographical information systems (GIS), and developing automated computing solutions for tackling complex and data-intensive geospatial analysis problems.
-I have recently started moving into the field of accessibility modelling, supporting colleagues in USW’s GIS Research Centre who have a strong record of delivering innovative and impactful research in this area.
+My current research interests include exploring the integration of natural language processing (NLP), artificial intelligence (AI), and geographical information systems (GIS), and developing automated computing solutions to tackle complex, data-intensive geospatial analysis problems.
+I have recently begun working in the field of accessibility modelling, supporting colleagues in the University of South Wales’ GIS Research Centre, which has a strong record of delivering innovative and impactful research in this area.
 I also maintain an interest in the application of 3D landscape visualisation technologies for collaborative environmental planning.

-I am also affliated to the Wales Institute of Social and Economic Research and Data (WISERD) - a national, interdisciplinary social science research institute.
+I am affiliated with the Wales Institute of Social and Economic Research and Data (WISERD) - a national, interdisciplinary social science research institute.

-Prior to re-joining USW, I spent 11 years working at the Countryside and Community Research Institute (University of Gloucestershire) where I was involved in a wide range of environmental and social science research projects – both academic and contract research/consultancy.
+Prior to re-joining USW, I spent 11 years at the Countryside and Community Research Institute (CCRI) , where I contributed to a wide range of environmental and social science research projects spanning both academic and contract research.

 Details of my research outputs can be accessed here.